hoyekan/hoyekan.github.io/content/research/paper2/index.md

 ---
 title: "Depth to Magnetic Source Estimation Using TDX Contour"
 # date: 2024-05
-tags:
-  - "TDX"
-  - "Magnetic Source Estimation"
+tags: ["TDX", "Magnetic Source Estimation"]
-authors:
+authors: ["Hammed Oyekan"]
-  - "Hammed Oyekan"
-  - "Abdullatif Al-Shuhail"
 description: "A hybrid IbI-IPM method for high-accuracy geophysical inversion."
 summary: "We proposed a novel hybrid optimization techniques that combines the meta-heuristic concept of Incomprehensible but Intelligible-in-time logics theory with the interior point method to improve DC resistivity inversion"